What To Do With Rotten Eggs – All You Need To Know

 Conclusion

 Sometimes we may end up with expired eggs in the refrigerator or even in cartons.
 The first thing we need to do is test them to know if they have gone bad or not.
 One of the easiest ways is to put them in a water bowl to see if they float or sink.
-Once you have established that they are not safe for consumption, you can compost, dispose of them into the trash bin, or throw them down the garbage disposal.
+Once you have established that they are not safe for consumption, you can compost, dispose of them in the trash bin, or throw them down the garbage disposal.